AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-12-11-heading-links-in-jekyll.md

 How can we create heading links in Jekyll without losing our sanity and without resorting to JavaScript?
 Answer: with the power of **Jekyll includes**!

-{% include linkedHeading.html heading="How to Create Heading Links in Jekyll" level=2 %}
+## How to Create Heading Links in Jekyll

 Create a file named `linkedHeading.html` in your `_includes` folder.
 Here's what we want to do: